 Summary Of Our Nasdaq Forecast

-The Nasdaq 100 is on its way to reaching a medium-term cyclical trend (since 2010) at some point in 2018.
-We expect higher highs, higher volatility, and eventually a substantial correction.
+The Nasdaq 100 is on its way to finishing a medium-term cyclical trend (since 2010) at some point in 2018.
+We expect higher highs, higher volatility, and a substantial correction going forward.

 Short-Term Nasdaq Elliott Wave Analysis